syncfusion-content/javascript-docs/js/Spreadsheet/Formatting.md

 ### Format painter

-The `format painter` lets you copy all of the formatting from a cell or range of cells and apply the same formatting to another cell or range of cells including font size, color, style etc.
+The `format painter` lets you copy all of the formatting from a cell or range of cells and apply the same formatting to another cell or range of cells including font size, color, style etc. Use [`allowFormatPainter`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowformatpainter "allowFormatPainter") API to enable/disable format painter option in spreadsheet.

 ### Clear

 Clear option is used to clear cell contents, formats or any attached comments from a cell or range of cells in worksheet.
-Use `allowClear` API to enable/disable clear option in Spreadsheet.You have following clear options in Spreadsheet,
+Use [`allowClear`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowclear "allowClear") API to enable/disable clear option in Spreadsheet.You have following clear options in Spreadsheet,

 1) Clear All